lammps/lammps/doc/src/pair_nm.rst

 Restrictions
 """"""""""""

-These pair styles are part of the MISC package.
-It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+These pair styles are part of the EXTRA-PAIR package.
+They are only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` page for more info.

 Related commands
 """"""""""""""""